quintel/documentation/docs/api/scenarios.md

 }
 }
 ```
-### Permanent uncoupling
+### Uncoupling coupled models

-It is possible to remove the coupling to any other model permanently by setting `force` to `true`.
+It is possible to permanently uncoupled the external model by setting `force` to `true`.
-This means that the inputs set by the other model will be erased.
+This means that the inputs set by the external model will be erased.
 This action is irreversible.

 <ApiEndpoint data={endpointData.uncouple} />